michaelsanford/desocial-media/README.md

 ## Why?

-My inner stoic needed a little help to deal with, shall we say, the inexplicable conduct of internet randos.
+My inner stoic needed a little help to deal with, shall we say, the inexplicable conduct of internet randos spewing insanity and puerile vitriol, polluting the comments of many government/news posts.

 ## Which platforms are supported?

-Currently only Instagram and Facebook are supported.
-No, just the browser.
+Currently only Instagram and Facebook are supported, just the browser.

 ## Will it work on mobile?